 Animal studies represent a very small part of our research and development of innovative consumer healthcare products.
 We ONLY use animals in the development of new products where alternative forms of testing do not exist, AND where there is a specific scientific, legal or regulatory requirement to do so, in order to ensure our products are safe and deliver the intended health benefits.
-For almost 2 decades, we have committed to not conduct animal studies for cosmetic products where the primary purpose is aesthetic i.e., to improve the appearance of individuals and we have a zero-tolerance commitment to animal testing for cosmetic purposes.
+We do not conduct animal studies for products where the primary purpose is aesthetic i.e., to improve the appearance of individuals.
+Where we are required to use animals in research, this is managed exceptionally sensitively with our maximum focus on ensuring it is done with the least number of animals and in the most humane way possible.

-Where we are required to use animals in research, all work is outsourced to third parties that have undergone an extensive vetting process (no animal testing is conducted in-house).
-The animal testing that is conducted is managed exceptionally sensitively with our maximum focus on ensuring it is done with the least number of animals and in the most humane way possible.
-All proposals for animal research are approved or rejected by our Chief Medical Officer.
-All animal study protocols are reviewed by a Haleon Animal Research Panel that includes a veterinarian specializing in laboratory animal medicine (animal welfare expert).
 Ultimately, we would like to see a future where the development of innovative products can be undertaken without the involvement of animals.
-We are committed to the replacement, reduction, and refinement of animal studies (the "3Rs") in order to reduce, wherever possible, the proportion of new product development that involves animals.
+We are committed to the replacement, reduction, and refinement of animal studies (the 3Rs) in order to reduce, wherever possible, the proportion of new product development that involves animals.